4GeeksAcademy/machine-learning-content/export/model-hyperparameters-optimization.md

 ## What is a model hyperparameter?

-A model hyperparameter is the parameter whose value is set before the model start training.
+A model hyperparameter is the parameter whose value is set before the model starts training.
 They cannot be learned by fitting the model to the data.

 Examples of model hyperparameters in different models: